Menu

 The First Look Project, however, focuses on both writing ability and "marketability" (a term we don't particularly like because marketability is subjective, but basically a unique concept in line with current trends and industry preferences).
 Something relevant that twists the genre or hits on relatable themes will fare well.

 Writing ability is obviously still critical, but the script needn't be "circulation-ready" if it leans on a great premise.
-All winners and runners-up will go through in-house development with Script Pipeline execs prior to circulation, if necessary.
+All winners will go through in-house development with Script Pipeline execs prior to circulation, if necessary.
 We want promising writers with big, fresh ideas.
 Those who we can work with now and in the future.

 Do I retain the rights to my script?